ff13dfly/Anchor/js/README.md

     "protocol":{},      //anchor protocol, JSON normally
     "raw":"",           //raw data
     "block":0,          //block number where data stored
-    "stamp":0,          //time stamp when the on-chain data written.
+    "pre":0,            //block number where previous data stored "stamp":0,          //time stamp when the on-chain data written "empty":false,      //empty or not
-    "pre":0,            //block number where previous data stored "signer":"",        //the signer ss58 address
+    "signer":"",        //the signer ss58 address
-    "empty":false,      //empty or not
     "owner":"",         //the owner ss58 address
     "sell":false,       //anchor selling status
-    "cost":0,           //price of selling anchor
-    "target":"",        //the target buyer, if the same as owner, free to buy }
+    "cost":0,           //the cost to buy this selling anchor "target":"",        //the target buyer, if the same as owner, free to buy }
 ```